-Secondly, you have a depth of understanding of English grammar concepts that your native speaking counterparts won’t have, having learned the language intuitively from birth.
+Secondly, you have a depth of understanding of English grammar concepts that English as first language speakers won’t have, having learned the language intuitively from birth.

-Hang on a second, that doesn’t seem fair, right?
-There are plenty of other countries that speak English as their primary language - countries in the Caribbean, the Philippines and India, to list just a few.
+Of course, there are myriad other countries that speak English as their primary languages, such as the Caribbean, the Philippines, and India to name a few.

-Keep the chin up!
-There are still plenty of job opportunities for non-native English speakers in other popular teaching destinations overseas.
+There are still plenty of job opportunities at popular teaching destinations overseas.

-The list is long: Thailand, Cambodia, countries in Central and South America like Mexico and Brazil, countries in Europe as well as Turkey, among others, all welcome applications from non-native English speakers.
+The list is long: Thailand, Cambodia, countries in Central and South America like Mexico and Brazil, countries in Europe and Turkey, among others, all welcome applications from anyone who speaks English fluently.

-How non-native English speakers can boost their chances of being hired to teach English abroad.
+How you can boost your chances of being hired to teach English abroad or online.

 Sign up to Teach Away today for access to the latest